 Types of search intent

 Why should you care about search intent for your business website?

 Google analyses every search query to determine what its users want.

 Is the goal to discover something new?
 Link to a known website?
 Research a product or service?
 Or to purchase an item?

 Search engine optimisation or SEO categorises intent into four areas.

 Simply put, a search that requests information.
 For example, ‘how do you unblock a drain?’

 Google recognises the keyword “how” and tries to answer that query.
 It often returns blog posts that cover the topic in detail and provides extra resources to follow.

-If you are a plumber then adding an article entitled ‘How To Unblock a Drain’ will rank well.
+If you’re a plumber, then adding a comprehensive and informative article or video entitled ‘How To Unblock a Drain’ might very well boost your ranking.